8 Things You Must See in Edinburgh & the Scottish Highlands

 A land of rolling hills, brisk air, and plenty of scotch.
 Though the weather may be a bit unpredictable, you are sure to have an enchanting visit in the land of the Scots.

-We began our adventure in the capital city of Edinburgh.
-Arguably the historic center of Scotland the city boasts breathtaking architecture, a bustling food scene, a history of paranormal activity, and of course, the birthplace of the world’s most famous wizard.
-Edinburgh is an incredibly walkable city with many of its main attractions located in the central part of the city known as Old town.
+We began our adventure in the capital city of Edinburgh, Scotland.
+Arguably the historic centre of Scotland, the town boasts breathtaking architecture, a bustling food scene, a history of paranormal activity, and, of course, the birthplace of the world’s most famous wizard.
+Edinburgh is an incredibly walkable city with many of its main attractions located in the central part of the city, known as Old Town.
+For travellers, there are endless things to do in Edinburgh, Scotland, from castles to hidden alleys.

 1. Tour Castle Rock and Edinburgh Castle